-Ginseng allocates memory efficiently because its guests bid for the memory they want in a specially-designed auction.
-We begin by describing how Ginseng auctions memory.
+Ginseng allocates memory efficiently because its guests bid for the memory they want in a specially-designed auction that the host conducts in quick rounds.
+We begin by supplying the background to the auction, whose protocol is defined in Section 4.

 In Ginseng, each guest has a different, changing, private (secret) valuation for memory.
-Simply put, this valuation reflects how much additional memory is worth to each guest.
+This valuation reflects how much additional memory is worth to each guest.
 We define the aggregate benefit of a memory allocation to all guests-their satisfaction from auction results-using the game-theoretic measure of social welfare.
 The social welfare of an allocation is defined as the sum of all the guests' valuations of the memory they receive in this allocation.
 An efficient memory auction allocates the memory to the guests such that social welfare-guest satisfaction-is maximized.

-VCG [11, 20, 53] auctions optimize social welfare by incentivizing even selfish participants with conflicting economic interests to inform the auctioneer of their true valuation of the auctioned items.
+VCG [7, 13, 34] auctions optimize social welfare by incentivizing even selfish participants with conflicting economic interests to inform the auctioneer of their true valuation of the auctioned items.
 VCG auctions do so by charging each participant for the damage it inflicts on other participants' social welfare, rather than directly for the items it wins.
-VCG auctions are used in various settings, including Facebook's repeated auctions [24, 35].
+VCG auctions are used in various settings, including Facebook's repeated auctions [24].

-Various auction mechanisms, some of which resemble the VCG family, have been proposed for divisible resources, in particular for bandwidth sharing [30, 32, 37].
+Various auction mechanisms, some of which resemble the VCG family, have been proposed for divisible resources, in particular for bandwidth sharing [19, 21, 26].
 For practical reasons, bidders in these auctions do not communicate their valuation for the full range of auctioned goods.
-One of these VCG-like auctions is Lazar and Semret's Progressive Second Price (PSP) auction [32].
-None of the auctions proposed so far for divisible goods, including the PSP auction, are suitable for auctioning memory, because memory has two characteristics that set it apart from other divisible resources: first, the participants' valuation functions may be non-concave; second, transferring memory too quickly between two participants leads to waste.
-The memory valuation function, which describes how much the guest is willing to pay for different memory quantities, is a function of the load the guest is under, the performance gain or loss it expects from less or more memory given that load, and the value of (less or more) performance to the guest.
-Formally, $V(mem, load) = V_p(perf(mem, load))$, where $V_p(perf)$ refers to the valuation of performance as described below, and perf(mem, load) describes the performance the guest can achieve given a certain load and a certain memory quantity.
+One of these VCG-like auctions is Lazar and Semret's Progressive Second Price (PSP) auction [21].
+None of the auctions proposed so far for divisible goods are suitable for auctioning memory, because memory has two characteristics that set it apart from other divisible resources.
+First, transferring memory too quickly between two participants leads to waste; Second, the participants' valuation functions might not be concave; that is, the law of diminishing marginal utility might not always apply to memory, e.g., as in Figure 2b.
+However, the PSP auction optimally allocates a divisible resource if and only if all the valuation functions are monotonically rising and concave.
+Other bandwidth auctions also rely on the monotonically rising concave property of the valuation functions.

+The memory valuation function, which describes how much the guest is willing to pay for different memory quantities, depends on the load the guest is under, the performance gain or loss it expects from more memory given that load, and the value of performance to the guest.
+Formally, it is $V(mem, load) = V{perf}(perf(mem, load))$, where $V{perf}(perf)$ refers to the valuation of performance as described below, and perf(mem, load) describes the performance the guest can achieve given a certain load and a certain memory quantity.